Beaucarnea recurvata (Ponytail Palm) Care Indoors, Propagation, Problems and Remedies

 Watering

-Water Ponytail Palm liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water your Ponytail Palm liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent rotting and yellowing.

-Cut down on watering during the cold season to keep the soil slightly moist as growth is reduced at this time but do not allow the soil to dry out completely.
+Cut down on watering in fall and winter to keep the soil slightly moist as growth is reduced at this time.
+Do not allow the soil to dry out completely to prevent wilting and drooping leaves.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting of the bulb.
+Make sure that the soil is free-draining and the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting of the bulb.

 Light Requirements

-Beaucarnea recurvata grows best in bright light with some direct sunlight but it needs to be protected from hot direct sunshine as it can cause scorching of the leaves.
+Yes.
+Beaucarnea recurvata grows best in bright light with at least 4-6 hours of direct sunlight, however, protect it from hot midday sunshine as it can cause scorching of the leaves.

 Elephant Foot can also tolerate direct sunshine.
 However, it needs to be acclimatized before moving it under direct sunlight to avoid sunscorch marks on the leaves.

-The best temperature for growing Ponytail Palm indoors is an average warmth with a minimum of 150C.
+Ponytail Palm thrives in an average warmth of 18-280C.
 Room temperatures that are comfortable for you are ideal for this plant.
+Keep it away from drafts emanating from AC units, hot stoves, windy doors, drafty windows and others to prevent stunted growth.

 Potting Medium